Django Walker: Career

 When he was 16, Walker wrote his first song, "The Road You Choose", and performed it on stage at his father's shows.
 His father recorded it on his 1999 CD, Gypsy Songman, and Django later released his own recording of it.

 His band's debut CD, Down the Road, produced by Lloyd Maines, was released in 2002.
 Walker released the CD on a label he formed himself, Lazy Kid Music.
 He recorded the CD in five days, and wrote all but one of the songs himself.
 One of those songs, "Texas on my Mind", was previously recorded by Pat Green, and reached number 1 on the Texas Music Chart.
 Walker had written the song while a student at the Liverpool Institute for Performing Arts.
 Dad's 1999 album "Gypsy Songman" contains the autobiographical father to son tune "Little Man".

 Walker's second CD, Six Trips Around the World, was released in 2006.
 It was produced by Mark Bryan of Hootie and the Blowfish, and recorded at Bryan's home in South Carolina.

+Walker's 2011 song, "Texas Longhorn", is played after the third quarter of Texas Longhorns football home games.